splunk/pipelines/README.md

 The following helpers are included to make conversion from standard to channels simpler.

 * `Chan`: converts any `[]T` to a `chan T`.

+### Error Handling

+Fatal and non-fatal errors that occur during a pipeline can be reported via an `ErrorSink`.
+To ensure fatal errors shut down pipeline stages, `NewErrorSink` wraps and returns a context which is cancelled whenever a fatal error is reported.
+Errors can be reported by calling `ErrorSink.All()`, which reports all errors in flight.

+See the [example](https://pkg.go.dev/github.com/splunk/pipelines#ErrorSink) in the documentation for usage.